dshean/demcoreg/README.md

 Work in progress...

 ## Features
-- Multiple co-registration algorithms
+- Multiple co-registration algorithms (ICP, NCC, SAD, NuthandKaab2011)
-- Automatic determination of static control surfaces
+- Automatic determination of static control surfaces (i.e., exposed bedrock) for arbitrary DEM timestamp
 - Least-squares optimization to correct a group of DEMs

 ### Some useful command-line utilities (run with no arguments for usage)